So, you've started a new job or are about onboarding a new team member. What's next?

 Goals will be different from person to person, depending on your role and your job.
 However, there are several types of goals you should consider to put into your plan.

-These goals are centered around improving your performance in specific areas related to your role or job function.
+Performance goals are centered around improving your performance in specific areas related to your role or job function.
 For example:

 - Achieve sales targets by increasing revenue by 10% in the next quarter.